Jump to:

 You’ve heard Tucson is awesome, and, naturally, now you want to go.
 Despite being surrounded by a desert, Tucson doesn’t feel lifeless or like you’re in the middle of nowhere, but what exactly makes it so attractive to tourists?

-Moreover, what are the best and the worst times to visit this unusual city?
+And what are the best and the worst times to visit this unusual city?
 After all, nailing the season is key to ensuring the perfect trip!

 Find out all you need to know about Tucson’s on and off-season in our detailed guide.
 We’ll help you pick the most suitable dates for your stay as well as answer some frequently asked questions!

-The Best Time to Visit Tucson
+The Overall Best Time to Visit Tucson

 In November, the average high temperature is 71°F, and the average low is 51°F. In March, similar temperatures are observed — the average high is 72°F, while the average low is the same, 51°F.